Skip to content

 So, what is neurotherapy, and how can it help with addiction recovery?
 This guide explores the benefits of neurotherapy as a treatment for addiction.

-What Is Neurotherapy?
+What Is Neurotherapy or Neurofeedback?

 Neurotherapy treatment, also known as neurofeedback therapy, is a procedure that helps people gain control over their brain activities.
 Clinicians use neurotherapy to treat multiple conditions, including: